This is going to be sort of a cross between a morning reads post and a rant.

 Stepping back and looking at this context, and staying aware of it, makes watching these budget cuts particularly noxious.
 That’s not to say there isn’t waste, fine.
 But it is to say that the US political system of today is pretty inevitably designed to help the rich and punish the poor.
-So it’s no surprise when GOP Congressman Paul Ryan proposes, as he just has, cutting $1 trillion from Medicaid, which provides health care for poor people and the disabled (an to some extent, a greater extent than many people are aware, middle-class families, too, in the form of nursing-home cost support or in-home services like those from NY CDPAP agency).
+So it’s no surprise when GOP Congressman Paul Ryan proposes, as he just has, cutting $1 trillion from Medicaid, which provides health care for poor people and the disabled (and to some extent, a greater extent than many people are aware, middle-class families, too, in the form of nursing-home cost support or in-home services like those from NY CDPAP agency).

 Yes, Medicaid costs are high, killing the states.
 The feds could actually pick them up.
 Ronald Reagan proposed doing this.
 But that would be radical today.
 If Americans, especially wealthy ones, were paying taxes (income and capital gains) even at the rate we were in the Reagan era, we’d have no budget problems.